 Its most iconic peak is Lone Peak, a towering snow-capped mountain that stretches 11,167 feet into the Montana sky.
 If you’re an advanced skier, take the Lone Peak Tram to the top and ski down the black diamond Liberty Bowl for an exhilarating run.
 Otherwise, just enjoy the incredible views and board the tram to go back down.

 For a day off, try dog sledding with Yellowstone Dog Sled Adventures or Spirit of the North.
 At night, enjoy dinner at Mountain Village, but be sure you head to Lone Mountain Ranch one evening to take a horse-drawn sleigh to an elegant prime-rib dinner in a snow-covered cabin in the forest.
-The ranch also has 80-plus miles of Nordic ski trails that are open to the public- just buy a day pass for $25.
+The ranch also has 80-plus miles of Nordic ski trails that are open to the public.
+You can buy a day pass for $38.

 Farther south down 191, you’ll reach West Yellowstone, Mont., which sits on the edge of Yellowstone National Park.
 It’s known for its incredible Nordic trails — the Rendezvous Ski Trails — as well as its vast and diverse snowmobiling terrain.
-You also can go dog sledding here with Klondike Dreams Sled Dog Rides.
 Learn more about all the incredible things to do in West Yellowstone.

 Most of the roads in Yellowstone, including the one road into the park from West Yellowstone, are closed to vehicular traffic in winter, but don’t let that stop you from experiencing the park this time of year.
 If you’re not up for exploring by ski, snowshoe or snowmobile, board a snowcoach tour.
 These transport vehicles are made for snow and ice and allow you to sit back, relax, stay warm and spend the day experiencing the pure magic of a Yellowstone winter.